© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 .

-N-ZONE: HUT WITH DOOR-STOP STONES [02] - STORE
+N-ZONE: HUT WITH DOOR-STOP STONES [02] - REAR PLOT

 (pic 28-6-09 / to EEN)